 In risk-averse markets, supplier credibility is a key distinguishing factor.
-This post suggests four ways a business can use content to build credibility.
+This post suggests four ways a small business can use content to build credibility.

 Four factors that influence the credibility of a supplier are:

 - The quality of information delivered.